RoanBrand/STM32SerialToTCPBridgeClient/README.md

 - FreeRTOS is used on the STM32.
 - A stripped down version of [knolleary's MQTT library for Arduino](https://github.com/knolleary/pubsubclient) is used.
 - When the microcontroller starts up it dials to a HiveMQ MQTT broker running on the host PC (127.0.0.1, 1883)
-- Pressing the button on the Nucleo board causes it to publish on a MQTT topic.
+- Pressing the button on the Nucleo board the first time causes it to subscribe to topic `led/#`.
+Subsequent presses publishes a message on another MQTT topic.
+- Publishing `1` from another MQTT client to the `led` topic will power on the led on the Nucleo board.
+Publishing `2` will power it off.

 #### Future plans
 - Sort out timeout bugs